 Data virtualization introduces a semantic layer between data sources and data consumers, providing the latter with a unified view of data.
 This technique puts an end to the data sprawl because there is no need for copying or moving data during the process.
 A data consumer using data virtualization pulls in data from different sources, joins with performing ETL, and creates a single view of truth without even knowing where the data was originally located.
 Thanks to data virtualization, startups, and SMBs do not have to build and maintain pricey data warehouses and employ expensive data teams.
 This particular technique fits the needs and means of startups and SMBs like a glove.

-Code2’s new version leverages data virtualization to help startups and SMBs break down data silos.
-Code2 users can bring together data in real time, form a unified view of it, and then send queries and execute analytics.
-By giving different users and teams visibility into the whole body of data an organization possesses, Code2 promotes collaboration and boosts employee engagement without the need for employing large data teams or needlessly complicated data infrastructure.
+Peaka’s new version leverages data virtualization to help startups and SMBs break down data silos.
+Peaka users can bring together data in real time, form a unified view of it, and then send queries and execute analytics.
+By giving different users and teams visibility into the whole body of data an organization possesses, Peaka promotes collaboration and boosts employee engagement without the need for employing large data teams or needlessly complicated data infrastructure.

 Data silos are a nuisance, and a stealthy one at that.
 The scale of the problem they cause can be hard to gauge, and its ramifications can spread far and wide, undermining everything from daily operations to employee morale to strategic plans.